riancintiyo/llm-review-scraper/README.md

 Scraping Google Maps review using Puppeteer and create Sentiment Analysis summary using LLM

 ## Installation
+- Make sure you have installed Node.js

-Clone the repository and run npm install.
+- Clone the repository.

 ```bash
 npm install